alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

     The "container-like" metaphor (with composable aspects) works for `Maybe<T>` / `Result<T>` because their successful form literally contains a T; the other form represents "no value" or an error instead. `Reader<Env, T>` is different: it represents a computation `Env -> T` (a function waiting for context).
 There is literally no T to take out.
 Seeing Reader as a function also makes `Local` feel natural: it's just running the same computation under a transformed environment.

-[^1]: You can use Free Monads to separate IO Dead-Simple Dependency Injection - [YouTube](https://www.youtube.com/watch?v=ZasXwtTRkio) but this is outside the scope of this article.
+[^1]: You can use Free Monads to separate I/O (see “Dead-Simple Dependency Injection” - [YouTube](https://www.youtube.com/watch?v=ZasXwtTRkio)), but this is outside the scope of this article.

 [^2]: "Boundary" definition